quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part15_Medium_Math_Kno.md

 Constants are numbers that do not change.

 :p What is a constant?
 ??x A constant is a term that includes only a number without any variable attached.
-For example, in the equation \(14d - 12 = c\), 12 is the constant. x??
+For example, in the equation $14d - 12 = c$, 12 is the constant. x??

 ---